lzim/teampsd/resources/design/videos/youtube/readme.md

 ### Step 6 - Speed Up or Slow Down YouTube Viewing

-  - While viewing your video in YouTube, **click** the gear icon located on the bottom right.
+  - While viewing your user-persona video in YouTube, **click** the gear icon located on the bottom right.

   - **Select** the “Speed” option.